-If you have an old iPad lying around that you don’t know what to do with, you could set it up as an iOS security camera.
-There are several apps on the App Store perfect for this.
+There is no dearth of good security cameras in the market.
+But not everyone wants to spend money on a security camera.
+If you have an old iPad you don’t know what to do with, you could set it up as an iOS security camera.
+Some apps are free, while others charge for the cloud storage space.

 Presence: Video Security

 Presence is a monitoring app that gives you motion detection, 2-way video calls and compatibility with smart home appliances.
 It works with door/window entry sensors, motion detectors, water sensors, temperature sensors, and more.
 Plus, you can set up a neighborhood watch, and let other people get video alerts on their devices.
 You can also use the app as an automatic Twitter camera.
-Presence is Free.
+Presence is Free and supported by ads.

 With Manything, you install it on a spare device, then install it on your main device for monitoring.
 It has a free subscription plan to use with one camera, or you can choose another plan to add more devices and store video in the cloud.
 Manything gives you motion detection, IFTTT integration, 2-way talk, and more.
 Manything is Free.

 1. Setup detection zones and customize sensitivity of motion detection sensor.